Ptkyr/Iconoclasts-NAS-Tech/skips.md

 * You fall under a different cutscene in the arena and softlock, meaning you have to close the game and try again
   * This is the least desirable option by far, but has always been completely avoidable
   * To avoid the softlock, just hold `Left` the instant you enter the transition.
-Holding nothing or Right will almost always give you the softlock.
+Holding nothing or `Right` will almost always give you the softlock.

 ![](Media/b2skipsoftlock.gif)

 ## Impact skip
 Similar to shit skip in that it involves a vertical quantum leap.
-You QL the transition into Impact with a very far right x-coordinate and skip all four arenas, stomping straight into the cutscene before the Nightmares segment and saving about a minute.
+You quantum leap the transition into Impact with a very far right x-coordinate and skip all four arenas, then stomp straight into the cutscene before the Nightmares segment and save about a minute.

-You should set your grounded position in the spot shown, generally just being as far right as possible in that room.
-Crawling makes you move slower, so doing that to find the correct spot is ideal.
+You should set your grounded position in the spot shown, as far right as possible.
+It is best to crawl into position as you move slower.

 ![](https://lh6.googleusercontent.com/HiNAbpL27BBTHqpLbVioZxksupHJZn5iiKWevA5fM0zUhKVqrC0HvRiD_wBJ-tjENE2Ix8rvFl4e58Wwo3DwQ0lyaj-qxTzprC4sXzXv1EAM6UEGTOvxgEYAS2LFuPwbbvDIBWDD)